rabbitmq/ra/doc/STATE_MACHINE_TUTORIAL.md

-# Writing a state machine.
+# Writing a State Machine

 For `ra` to do anything useful you need to provide it with a state machine implementation that solves a particular problem.